Cherreads

 His mother wholeheartedly approved of the proposal.

-So the three of them parked on the side of the road, found a small restaurant, called the driver, and ate a couple of bites to soothe their stomachs, which hadn't had anything substantial besides ice cream all day.
+So the three of them parked on the side of the road, found a small restaurant, called the driver, and ate a quick meal to soothe their stomachs, which hadn't had anything substantial besides ice cream all day.

 The driver arrived quickly, and the three of them got home safely.

-"What a dreamlike day!"
+"What a dreamy day!"
 Sofia exclaimed, and Albert put his arm around her waist and nodded in agreement.

 Ignoring his parents' public display of affection, Ethan let out a burp and said, "I'm going upstairs now."